How Cloud Computing is Reshaping the Fintech Industry?

 Cloud computing is a technology that enables companies, businesses, and individuals to access and leverage a varied range of computing resources and services over the Internet.
 The data is stored in a cloud instead of local servers or personal computers.

 According to the reports, 85% of organizations will adopt cloud computing by 2025.
 75% of enterprises are investing in cloud-native app development, and 4 out of 5 enterprises plan to increase cloud investment with time.
-Hence, by 2023, cloud adoption may generate $3 trillion in revenue before taxes, interest, depreciation, and EBITDA.
+As per latest cloud computing statistics, the global cloud computing market size is expected to grow to $2.2916 trillion by 2032 at a CAGR of 16.5% for the forecasting period of 2024-2032.

 By using cloud services, users can tap into a shared pool of resources hosted in data centers and operated by cloud service providers.
 In a nutshell, with cloud computing, you don’t need to buy, install, and maintain a server.